replicatedhq/replicated-docs/docs/reference/replicated-cli-release-inspect.md

 # release inspect

-Inspect a release, including the created and edited timestamps, compatibility results reported from the `replicated release compatibility` command, and release config.
+Inspect a release, including created and edited timestamps, compatibility results reported with the [`replicated release compatibility`](/reference/replicated-cli-release-compatibility) command, and the release config.

 ## Usage